GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 ---
 title: "The Chromium Chronicle #21: Chrome OS E2E UI Automation"
 description: >
-  Tast is a new UI library has been created that uses the Chrome a11y tree to control the Chrome OS UI.
+  Tast is a new UI library has been created that uses the Chrome a11y (accessibility) tree to control the Chrome OS UI.
 The library enables developers to easily create E2E tests against any visible UI surface.
 layout: 'layouts/blog-post.njk'